 I — erm, my heels — couldn’t be happier.

 Ever since I can remember, I’ve had this thing with collecting shower caps I find in hotel room bathrooms.
 I would use (and sometimes reuse) them to let my hair mask or hair treatment seep into my hair follicles while I left it on either overnight, or while I showered.
 Then I found this pretty shower cap online at Simon’s and now I don’t take shower caps from hotel bathrooms anymore.
 Much more sustainable.

 I’d never used a menstrual cup until this year — and this is the first (and last) that I will try.
 Easy to apply, remove, clean and carry.
 I used a pad with it the first few times (and definitely overnight) in case it leaked, but it never did.
 If you’re looking for a menstrual cup, I def recommend this one!

 I haven’t had this little tool for very long, but so far I’m liking it.
-The masks glide on and come off pretty smoothly (I use a variety of them — from Boscia’s Charcoal Pore Pudding Intensive Wash-Off Treatment to Origins’ Dragonfruit Brightening Superfruit Mask) and it def beats having to clean the mask(s) off my hands and from underneath my fingernails (ughhhh) so I think I’m going to keep it!
+The masks glide on pretty smoothly (I use a variety of them — from Boscia’s Charcoal Pore Pudding Intensive Wash-Off Treatment to Origins’ Dragonfruit Brightening Superfruit Mask) and it def beats having to clean the mask(s) off my hands and from underneath my fingernails (ughhhh) so I think I’m going to keep it!